Contents

 Since many years I don’t waste any time yearly for religion or religious activities.
 Restored time I can spend on anything intelligent, entertaining or just resting.

-Today I can answer all my questions immediately: there is no God, some people invented it all, thousands of years ago (when most couldn’t even read) and this is still a gigantic business, profiting on those who got into.
+Today I can answer all my questions immediately: there is no God, some people invented it all, thousands of years ago (when most couldn’t even read, knew nothing about science, etc.) and this is still a gigantic business, profiting on those who got into.
 I’m not surprised too much even, given how many other things are just lies in our world and how naive people can still be.
 Even countries and whole humanity of which 90% isn’t thinking logically.

-There surely are good things because of Christianity, one example I know are nuns, and their voluntary help in hospitals.
+There surely are some good things because of Christianity, one example I know are nuns, and their voluntary help in hospitals.
+Perhaps missions in Africa also.
+But this help for others is done including the wrong message, it comes with all the lies and manipulations that religions bring.

 One question bothered me also when I was young: why do people live?